0xmoot/dorkster/README.md

-# dorkster
+# Dorkster by 0xmoot
-Google Dorks For Pen Testing Made Easy
+Google Dorks For Penetration Testing